sa2c/git-demystified/_episodes/05-debugging-with-git.md

 ~~~
 git bisect reset
 ~~~

+>## One caveat
-This is a very powerful debugging tool, but it relies on all your code being in a runnable state, such that I can automatically identify.
+> This is a very powerful debugging tool, but it relies on all your code being in a runnable state, such that I can automatically identify.
 It works best when used with a branching and merging strategy, to ensure there are no breaking commits on the master branch.
+{: .callout}